 IRBM’s Role in E-Invoicing:

-• Enforcement: To maintain the integrity of the e-invoicing system, the IRBM monitors compliance and enforces regulations.
-This includes conducting audits, addressing non-compliance issues, and imposing penalties for failures to comply with e-invoicing requirements.
-The goal is to ensure that all businesses follow the established standards to prevent fraud and enhance transparency.
+- Enforcement: To maintain the integrity of the e-invoicing system, the IRBM monitors compliance and enforces regulations.
+This includes conducting audits, addressing non-compliance issues, and imposing e-invoicing penalties in Malaysia for failures to comply with e-invoicing requirements.

 IRBM’s MyInvois Portal